Phone 1800 444 396

 What is salary sacrifice?

-Salary sacrifice is where you agree to receive part of your remuneration in some form other than salary.
-In the case of super, you could forego some of your before-tax pay and have your employer pay that amount directly into your Brighter Super account.
+Salary sacrifice involves receiving part of your remuneration in a form other than salary.
+In the case of super, you could elect to forego some of your before-tax pay and have your employer pay that amount directly into your Brighter Super account.

-By putting money into your super this way, you reduce your taxable income, accumulate more money for when you need it later in life and potentially take home more pay.
+By putting money into your super this way, you can reduce your taxable income, accumulate more money for retirement, and potentially take home more pay.

-Salary sacrificed super contributions are taxed at 15%, which is generally less than your marginal tax rate (which could be as high as 47% including the Medicare levy).
-This means money going into your super account from your before-tax pay is taxed less than it normally would be if paid to you as income.
-By salary sacrificing your super contributions from your before-tax pay you lower your taxable income and could bring home a little extra each pay day.
+Salary sacrificed super contributions are known as concessional (before-tax) contributions, which are taxed at 15% rather than your marginal tax rate (which could be as high as 47% including the Medicare levy).
+This means money going into your super account from your before-tax pay attracts less tax than if it were paid to you as income.
+By contributing to super from your before-tax pay, you effectively lower your taxable income and could potentially bring home a little extra each pay day.

-If your total annual income exceeds $250,000, Division 293 tax of an additional 15% applies to any before-tax (concessional) super contributions.
-This means you pay 30% tax on concessional contributions instead of the standard 15%.
-See our Superannuation tax info sheet for more information.
+If your total annual income exceeds $250,000, Division 293 tax of an additional 15% applies to before-tax super contributions.
+This means you would pay 30% tax on salary sacrifice contributions, instead of the standard 15%.
+See our Superannuation tax information sheet for more information.

 Salary sacrifice and the super co-contribution

-Salary sacrificed contributions do not qualify for the Australian Government’s super co-contribution of up to $500 each year.
-If your total annual income is less than $57,016 and you meet other eligibility requirements it could be beneficial for you to make after-tax contributions instead of (or in addition to) salary sacrifice.
-See our Super support for low and middle income earners info sheet for more information.
+Salary sacrifice contributions do not qualify for the Australian Government’s super co-contribution of up to $500 each year.
+If your total annual income is less than $60,400 (for the 2024/25 financial year) and you meet other eligibility requirements, it could be beneficial for you to make after-tax contributions instead of (or in addition to) salary sacrifice.
+Read more in our Super support for low and middle income earners information sheet.

 Important information if you work in local government

-You can salary sacrifice any standard member contributions you are required to pay.
+If you are a local government employee, you can salary sacrifice any standard member contributions you choose to pay.
 You can also salary sacrifice extra amounts to your super.
-Keep in mind, salary sacrifice contributions count towards your annual concessional contributions cap, along with any money your employer contributes and any contributions you claim a tax deduction for.
+Keep in mind, salary sacrifice contributions count towards your annual concessional contributions cap, along with any money your employer contributes and any contributions for which you claim a tax deduction.

 Brighter Super members who need to increase Standard member contribution Salary sacrifice standard member contribution